 Our Verdict

-The Shot Scope LM1 is the best launch monitor you can buy for under $200.
-It gives you accurate ball speed, club speed, carry distance, total distance, and smash factor on a gorgeous built-in color display — no phone required, no subscription, no fuss.
-It won't replace a $600 Garmin R10 for serious sim players or spin-obsessed fitters, but for the golfer who wants reliable practice data without the recurring fees and complexity, the LM1 is a no-brainer.
+The Shot Scope LM1 is the best launch monitor you can buy for around $200.
+It gives you ball speed, club speed, carry distance, total distance, and smash factor on a 3.5" built-in color display — no phone required, no subscription, no fuss.
+It launched in spring 2026 as Shot Scope's first-ever dedicated launch monitor, and they nailed the brief: a no-nonsense radar device built for golfers who want practice data without the cost or complexity.
+It won't replace a Garmin R10 for sim players or fitters who need spin data — but for the golfer who wants to track their distances and see real speed numbers, the LM1 is a genuinely easy recommendation.
 Shot Scope nailed this one.

 What We Love